← Back to 漢書

 使 使使 使

 After pacifying Changshan, Li Liang reported back, and the Zhao king sent him on to take Taiyuan.
 At Shiyi, Qin forces blocked Jingxing Pass and stopped his advance.
 A Qin commander sent an unsealed forged letter in the Second Emperor's name, promising pardon and reward if Li Liang turned Zhao back to Qin.
 Li Liang read it with suspicion and headed to Handan to request reinforcements.
 Before reaching Handan, he met the Zhao king's elder sister traveling with over a hundred horsemen.
 Seeing the procession from a distance, he thought the king was present and knelt in formal greeting.
 The princess, drunk, did not recognize him and had her riders dismiss him.
 Li Liang, normally treated with deference, stood up humiliated before his subordinates.
 One officer said the whole realm was in revolt and the able should establish themselves first.
 He added that even a woman now refused proper respect to Li Liang and urged him to pursue and kill her.
 Already wavering because of Qin's letter, Li Liang acted in anger, had the princess killed, and then attacked Handan.
-Handan was caught off guard, and Wu Chen was ultimately killed.
+Handan was caught off guard, and wuchen day was ultimately killed.
 Because many locals informed for Zhang Er and Chen Yu, they managed to escape.
 They regrouped and raised tens of thousands of troops.
-A retainer told them they were still outsiders in Zhao and could not easily stand on their own.
-He advised them to find a surviving Zhao heir and support him in the name of legitimacy.
+A retainer said to them, "You two are strangers here; though you wish to attach yourselves to Zhao, you can hardly stand on your own; He advised them to find a descendant of Zhao and support him with legitimate authority; only then could they succeed."
 They located Zhao Xie, enthroned him as King of Zhao, and set his court at Xindu.

 12